Hospital stay (pediatrics)

 At Admissions, on the ground floor

 Your parents will have you registered.
 If you are not yet 15, you will be admitted to the paediatric unit.
-A maximum of two people can come with you.
+Only one of your parents can come with you (due to the pandemic).
 Come to the Paediatric ward on the 2nd floor, and bring your medical file.

 On the paediatric ward